 During and after trauma, you’re unable to comprehend or process what happened.
 Your body is still in a state of shock.
 The only way to get things running, as usual, is to give your brain a hit of dopamine.

 Dopamine is the “pleasure chemical” that helps you learn what feels good.
-Your body releases it during pleasurable activities like eating fatty food, sharing a hug, and using drugs.
+Your body releases it during pleasurable activities like eating fatty food, sharing a hug, and exercising.

-The most readily available source of dopamine is sexual pleasure.
+Sexual pleasure is a readily available source of dopamine.
 Soon, every time you experience something adverse, you use masturbation to calm yourself down.
-It becomes a reaction rather than a response.
+Masturbation becomes a reaction to trauma.

 In response, your brain shuts down the dopamine receptors bit by bit.
 Meaning every time you masturbate to experience that same “high,” it’ll be less and less intense.
 You’re dulling the response you’re seeking.
 You develop a tolerance.